 An insulating coating portion made of a resin constituting the insulating layer and covering the end face of the core plate is formed on the outside of the end face of the core plate that has formed the divided portion of the core plate.

 How do Metal Core PCB Board Manufacturers Make MCPCB Boards?

 The metal core substrate is manufactured by putting a copper-clad laminate manufactured by laminating and integrating an insulating layer and a copper foil from the inner layer side on both the front and back surfaces of a core plate having a predetermined hole into a line.

-Although there is a drawback that the processing cannot be performed, the mold processing is a method of punching using a die and a punch, and has an advantage of high productivity, so that the mold processing is often used.
+Although there is a drawback that the processing cannot be performed, mold processing is a method of punching using a die and a punch and has the advantage of high productivity, so that mold processing is often used.

 How to Form Insulating Layers on Metal Core Substrate?

 The first means for that purpose is a metal core substrate obtained by forming insulating layers on both the front and back surfaces of the core plate to form the metal core substrate and then separating the metal core substrate by outer shape processing, and the outer shape processing is performed.